apache/druid/docs/release-info/migr-ansi-sql-null.md

 WHERE "string_example"<> 'my_string'
 ```

-Druid returns 1 because null is considered unknown: neither equal nor inequal to the value.
+Druid returns 1 because null is considered unknown: neither equal nor unequal to the value.

 To count null values in the result, you can use an OR operator: